clinthoward/clinthoward.github.io/_posts/2017-04-16-BlackScholesGreeks.md

 ---
 layout:     post
-title:      "Option Payoffs, Black-Scholes and the Greeks."
+title:      "Option Payoffs, Black-Scholes and the Greeks"
 subtitle:   "An exploration of the Black-Scholes framework.
 A variety of plotting tools are developed for plotting pay-off functions and option Greeks."
 date:       2017-04-16 12:00:00
 author:     "Clint Howard"